Battle of the Coral Sea: Morning strikes

 At 06:25 on 7 May, TF 17 was 115 nmi south of Rossel Island.
 At this time, Fletcher sent Crace's cruiser force, now designated Task Group 17.3 (TG 17.3), to block the Jomard Passage.
 Fletcher understood that Crace would be operating without air cover since TF 17's carriers would be busy trying to locate and attack the Japanese carriers.
 Detaching Crace reduced the anti-aircraft defenses for Fletcher's carriers.
 Nevertheless, Fletcher decided the risk was necessary to ensure the Japanese invasion forces could not slip through to Port Moresby while he engaged the carriers.

-Japanese carrier dive bombers head towards the reported position of U.S. carriers on 7 May.
+Japanese carrier dive bombers head towards the reported position of US carriers on 7 May.

 Believing Takagi's carrier force was somewhere north of him, in the vicinity of the Louisiades, beginning at 06:19, Fletcher directed Yorktown to send 10 Douglas SBD Dauntless dive bombers as scouts to search that area.
 Hara in turn believed Fletcher was south of him and advised Takagi to send the aircraft to search that area.
 Takagi, about 300 nmi east of Fletcher, launched 12 Nakajima B5Ns at 06:00 to scout for TF 17.
 Around the same time, Gotō's cruisers and launched four Kawanishi E7K2 Type 94 floatplanes to search southeast of the Louisiades.
 Augmenting their search were several floatplanes from Deboyne, four Kawanishi H6Ks from Tulagi, and three Mitsubishi G4M bombers from Rabaul.
 Each side readied the rest of its carrier attack aircraft to launch immediately once the enemy was located.